chmerdon/GradientRobustMultiPhysics.jl/docs/src/userdata.md

 | "XT"               | function f!(result,x,t) ... end  (space and time-dependent data)       |

 DataFunctions can be used to define boundary data, right-hand side functions and can be interpolated by the finite element standard interpolations.
+There are also derivatives defined for DataFunctions that generate another DataFunction where the derivative is calculated via ForwardDiff.

 ```@docs
 DataFunction
+∇
+div
 ```